mate-academy/layout_creativeBakery/README.md

-# To view the MyBike landing page, simply open the index.html file in a web browser or open my demo link at https://mikezhylka.github.io/layout_creativeBakery/.
+# To view the Creative Bakery landing page, simply open the index.html file in a web browser or open my demo link at https://mikezhylka.github.io/layout_creativeBakery/.